The Best Rainmeter Skins for a Minimalist Desktop

 If you’re more into the typographical design, swap the Monstercat Visualizer for Cleartext.
 Cleartext allows you to change the font and the style of the skin, along with providing next and previous track controls for your music player.

-Use these skins to have a handy weather forecast on your desktop.
-To have these skins access your location’s weather, you’ll need to modify the files.
+Use these skins to see a handy weather forecast on your desktop.
+To allow these skins to display wheather for your location, you’ll need to modify the skin files.
+We’ll show you how to do that once you’ve seen the skins.

-One of the most popular skins on Rainmeter is Do I Need A Jacket, which tells you whether you need a jacket based on that days forecast.
+One of the most popular skins on Rainmeter is Do I Need A Jacket, which tells you whether you need a jacket based on that day’s weather forecast.

 If you prefer deciding yourself whether or not you need a jacket, minimal skins like Genteel are perfect.
 Genteel’s design is sleek and it summarizes the weather you can expect outside.